pipe-cd/tutorial/tutorial/content/en/40-deploy/deploy.md

 3-1.
 Go to the deployments page. [http://localhost:8080/deployments](http://localhost:8080/deployments)

 3-2.
-Wait until a new deployment automatically appear.
+Wait until a new deployment automatically appears.
 Then click it to see details.

 > **Note**: You do not need to invoke a deployment by yourself since your Piped automatically starts it. **This is GitOps.**

 ![deployment-appear](/images/deploy/deployment-appear.png)

 3-3.
-Wait until the status become `SUCCESS`/`FAILURE`.
+Wait until the status becomes `SUCCESS`/`FAILURE`.
 If it shows `FAILURE`, check the log in the page.

 ![deployment-deploying](/images/deploy/deployment-deploying.png)

 3-4.
-When the status become `SUCCESS`, the deloyment is successfully finished.
+When the status becomes `SUCCESS`, the deloyment is successfully finished.

 ![deployment-success](/images/deploy/deployment-success.png)